lord-vesel/dcs-doc/en/dev-docs/ah64d/nav/points.md

-When the POINT sub-page is displayed in STO format, the Review Status window will display the information that will be entered into the next point file if the NOW button (VAB L1) is pressed or, in the case of the CPG, if the STORE/UPDT button on the TEDAC Left Handgrip is momentarily set to the STO position.
+When the POINT sub-page is displayed in STO format, the Review Status window will display the information that will be entered into the next point file if the NOW button (VAB L1) is pressed or, in the case of the CPG, if the STORE/UPDT button on the TEDAC Left Handgrip is momentarily set to the STORE position.
 This includes the next empty point file index of the selected type, and the aircraft’s current position and altitude.